intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 ~~~
 {: #diagram-dualconnect title="Diagram of making separate connections to generate separate contexts"}

+Using separate connections to create separate contexts can reduce or eliminate
+the ability of specific parties to correlate activity across contexts.
+However,
+any identifier at any layer that is common across different contexts can be
+used as a way to correlate activity.
+Beyond IP addresses, many other factors
+can be used together to create a fingerprint of a specific device (such as
+MAC addresses, device properties, software properties and behavior, etc).

 ## Context Separation

 In order to define and analyze how various partitioning techniques work, the boundaries of what is